RouteNet-Gauss: Hardware-Enhanced Network Modeling with Machine Learning: RouteNet-Gauss

 First, the encoding of the internal states is shown in Algorithm~\ref{alg:RouteNet-G}, lines \ref{alg:RouteNet-G-globalenc-start}-\ref{alg:RouteNet-G-localenc-end}.
 The encoding takes the relevant input features for each network element, listed in Table~\ref{tab:features}, and encodes them using a Multi-Layer Perceptron (MLP).
 In the case of the initial states for network devices, $h^0_d$, the update function $U_D$ from the MP algorithm (to be discussed later) is used instead.
 The loop present in line 5 represents the temporal component of the algorithm.
 In it, the MP algorithm is executed for each window (line \ref{alg:RouteNet-G-until}).

 The MP phase is presented in Algorithm~\ref{alg:mpa}, lines \ref{alg:mpa-repeat}-\ref{alg:mpa-until}.
 It is an iterative process, in which the internal states of each element are updated according to their interactions with each other.
 The outer loop represents the number of times the states of the network elements are updated.
 In its body, the ``building blocks" NNs introduced back in Section~\ref{sec:overview_network} are executed, here referred to as update functions $U$.
 Each function takes as input the relevant network elements and updates the current one.
 Note again that the same $U$ functions are applied for all network elements and across all windows, as otherwise, the model would not adapt to unseen topologies.
 All of these functions are modeled through the use of Gated Recurrent Unit (GRU) \cite{cho2014learning} cells.
 Finally, in the readout phase (lines \ref{alg:mpa-readout-start}-\ref{alg:mpa-readout-end}), the readout function $R$ takes as input the final flow states and returns the predicted performance metrics.
+Prediction is done for each queue in the flow's routing path, and then added.
 Function $R$ is implemented through an MLP.